ForeScout Technologies pops 16% in first day of trading

 Competitors include large networking vendors like Cisco and HP Enterprise.
 DeCesare claims “the competitive differentiation of our product is very strong.”

 Amadeus Capital had the largest ownership stake at 19.6 percent, leading up to the IPO.
-Accel owned 15.2 percent, Pitango 14 percent, and Meritech Capital Partners 13.4 percent.
+Accel owned 15.2 percent, Pitango 14 percent and Meritech Capital Partners 13.4 percent.
 The company raised at least $125 million, dating back to 2000.

 When asked about this, DeCesare said, “I hardly pay attention to it and neither do our investors.”